Howard Atwood Kelly: Educator and author

 Kelly influenced not only the surgical field but also the field of academia as well.
 Having felt constrained by his own residency, he encouraged his interns to try many things, and to go abroad and observe, and also subsidized some of his assistants to publish their work.
 He opposed teaching through lecturing and performing operations in a big amphitheater because he felt that students could see very little of the procedure and instead had small groups of students present while he saw patients and operated on patients.

 By the time he reached the end of his career, Kelly had written over 550 articles and books that covered subjects such as appendectomy, the use of radium, electrosurgery, urogynecology, and ureteral catheterization.
 Additionally, he also had publications about medical history, religion, astronomy, geology, theology, herpetology, and botany.

 Personal life

 Family

-In 1889 Danzig, Germany, Kelly married a German woman named Olga Elizabeth Laetitia Bredow, daughter of Doctor Justus Bredow.
-Together, they spent a honeymoon in Paris, France.
+In 1889, Kelly married a German woman named Olga Elizabeth Laetitia Bredow in Danzig, Germany, daughter of Doctor Justus Bredow.
+They spent their honeymoon in Paris, France.
 In Baltimore, they raised nine children together in a five-story, eight-bedroom home with a 100,000-volume library.
+They also built a summer estate, Liriodendron, in Bel Air, Maryland.

-He raised his children religiously, as he was raised.
+Kelly raised his children in the Episcopal faith, as he was raised.
 One of his sons, Edmund Kelly, became a doctor.